 The step to downsizing your home

-One of the main reasons older people choose to sell their home is to downsize.
-The reduced running costs and lump sum can go to good use without impacting on quality of life too much.
-The act of downsizing is relatively straightforward: sell your home for the best possible price, buy a smaller and cheaper home, then use the money you have left as you see fit.
+One of the main reasons older people choose to sell their homes is to downsize.
+The reduced running costs and lump sum can go to fair use without impacting the quality of life too much.
+The downsizing act is relatively straightforward: sell your home for the best possible price, buy a smaller and cheaper home, then use the money you have left as you see fit.
 Yes, you have to adapt to less space, but you may be able to do things that wouldn’t have been possible otherwise.

 Once you’ve sold your property, the hard work begins.
-You need to pack up your life, shrink it down, and move it into a smaller property.
-These takes planning, and a step-by-step approach to organisation.
+You need to pack up your life, shrink it down, and move it into a smaller property which takes planning and a step-by-step approach to organisation.

 Evaluate your needs

-Take a look around your home, and work out what to keep and what can be disposed of or sold.
-You might have to swap larger items of furniture for smaller, for example.
+Take a look around your home, and work out what to keep.
+You might have to swap more oversized items of furniture for smaller ones, for example.
 Or you might need to declutter and whittle down your possessions to the bare minimum.